Military history of Canada: Canadian Expeditionary Force

 The Canadian Militia was not mobilized.
-Instead, an separate Canadian Expeditionary Force (CEF) was raised for the conflict.
+Instead, a separate Canadian Expeditionary Force (CEF) was raised for the conflict.
 The CEF comprised infantry battalions and the Canadian Cavalry Brigade, with recruitment handled by the militia.
 Canada also established the Canadian Forestry Corps to harvest wood from France and Scotland for the war effort.

 Canadian forces repelling a German attack during the Battle of Kitcheners' Wood, an engagement during the Second Battle of Ypres in April 1915.

 The first Canadian contingent departed for Europe on October 3, 1914.
 The CEF's first large engagement was the Second Battle of Ypres from April–May 1915.
 At Ypres, Canadian soldiers withstood the first large-scale use of poison gas in history.
 In September 1915, after Ypres, the Canadian Corps was formed with the arrival of the 2nd Canadian Division in France, consolidating the CEF.
 The corps expanded with the 3rd Canadian Division joining in December 1915, followed by the 4th Canadian Division in August 1916.
 The 5th Canadian Division, formed in February 1917, never fully formed and was disbanded in February 1918.